bposzewiecka/phaseDancer/README.md

 ```

 For example, the following *yaml* file can be created for sample *chaos-pb-sequel*, and two contigs to extend (*telomere2Aq*, *telomere2Bp*).
-All parameters are set at the sample level and property *contigs* contain list of start contigs.
+All parameters are set at the sample level and property *contigs* contain list of initial contigs.

 ```yaml
 samples: